 All F grades will be converted to DISC with the exception of Academic Code of Conduct cases (students with a sanction).F grades that have been converted to a DISC may be reverted back to an F if sanctions are discovered in the future.

 Students will receive credit for a course with a PASS notation; however, the PASS notation will not directly affect any GPA calculation.
 See below for additional information about repeated courses.

-GPA will be calculated on the basis of courses in summer 2020, fall 2020 and winter 2021 for which letter grades have been assigned.
+GPAs will be calculated on the basis of courses taken in the summer 2020, fall 2020 and winter 2021 terms for which letter grades have been assigned.

-F grades will be converted to DISC after the DNE date of January 26, 2021.
+F, FNS and R grades will be converted to DISC automatically after June 1, 2021.

-In general, for a student's eligibility to be on the Dean's List, they must achieve a minimum annual GPA of 3.75 after completing a minimum of 24 credits during the academic year attached to the letter grades (courses with PASS notation will not count towards completion of 24 credits).
+In general, for a student's eligibility to be on the Dean's List, they must achieve a minimum annual assessment GPA of at least 3.75 after completing a minimum of 24 credits during the academic year with letter grades attached to all courses (courses with a PASS notation will not count towards completion of 24 credits).